SRJC Forward

 Solution(s)

-- Embedded support teams: Create and deploy holistic student support teams that incorporate counseling, education planning, tutoring and other relevant support services and can seamlessly share information and work together to support student needs.
+• Embedded support teams: Create and deploy holistic student support teams that incorporate counseling, education planning, tutoring, and other relevant services and can share information and coordinate supports.

-- Increase interaction time: Provide the students with more (and richer) opportunities to engage with the institution and its resources.
-These include learning communities, first-year experience, embedded tutoring and support services, and other similar opportunities.
+• Increase interaction time: Provide richer opportunities to engage with the institution through learning communities, first-year experience, embedded tutoring, and other engagement strategies.

 Completion of Transfer-Level Math & English and Entering Students